 Kairos’ matching guidelines give you an idea of how confidence thresholds affect the outcome of us returning a false match.
-So, at the low end a 50% confidence rate means we’d likely misidentify a face one in every 10.
-At the high end, we’re more certain— 99.9% confidence means we’re likely to be wrong 1 time out of a million.
+So, at the low end a .50 confidence threshold means we’d likely misidentify a face one in every 10.
+At the high end, we’re more certain— .999 confidence threshold means we’re likely to be wrong 1 time out of a million.

 There are currently three variables which are considered primary influencers in ensuring the accuracy of face recognition— pose, illumination, and expression, or 'PIE'.

 We toyed with the idea of using a photo of an actual pie.